 Note: We can rename fingerprints on saved individually by clicking on Name near to bottom each.
 Type desired name and Hit the return key.

-How to Delete Fingerprints on Macbook
+How to Delete Fingerprints on MacBook

 On macOS Venture